Supporting our students' mental health

 What are school-based mental health resources?

-Access to mental health support in schools is vital to ensuring every student has the opportunity to do their best work and sets them up for success later in life.
-Important mental health resources for students include access to specialized staff like nurses, social workers, psychologists and counselors who can spend 1-on-1 time with students to work through obstacles like family conflict or abuse.
+Important mental health resources for students fall along the continuum of the Multi-Tiered Systems of Support and are pieced together by a variety of services, programs, partnerships, and funding sources.
+This puzzle includes the prioritization of social-emotional learning and mental-health curriculums that build awareness and destigmatization of mental challenges, access to specialized staff like nurses, social workers, psychologists and counselors who can spend 1-on-1 time with students to work through obstacles like family conflict or abuse, and connection to therapeutic services for higher needs and mental health challenges.
 Access to these supports promotes mental health, allows for early intervention, reduces stigma, and supports academic success as well as safe and positive school climates.

 Evidence supports the urgent need for greater investments in student mental health